-If you’re not overhauling, then what?
+If you’re not overhauling your brand, then what?
 Another approach tends to be more of an evolution.
 Here, the logo remains mostly or entirely the same.
 If the logo is tweaked, it could be something so small, you barely noticed.
 Then, everything else around the brand will pivot.

-When your brand launched, you had everything in place – stationary, business cards, PowerPoint templates, signage, website, and the list goes on and on.
-Around 12 to 36 months later, you’re going to need to reorder materials.
+When your brand launched, you had everything in place.
+Then, after some time you’re going to need to reorder marketing materials and update your website.
 Or, if you’ve been sailing along beautifully, it’s time to stop, evaluate, and review.

-Do you and your dream clients still love the look?
+Do you and your clients still love the look?
 Does it look current?
 Check out the big brands.
 Everything from fashion, food, or electronics can be an inspiration.
 Is your brand performing how it should?
-If not, time to refresh!
+If not, it’s time for a refresh!

 Brands have personality.
-It’s the visual design along with the way the voice sounds that makes the end-user have a specific emotion about that brand.
+The visual design and the way the voice sounds make the end-user have a specific emotion about that brand.
 What feeling are you trying to evoke, and what emotion do your clients feel?
-If you’re not close to your goal… it’s time to refresh.
+If you’re not close to your goal, it’s time for a makeover.

 There should be some design element that is consistent online and offline.
-Maybe it’s a series of bars down the side, stars in a certain pattern, or swoops.
+Maybe it’s a series of bars down the side, stars in a specific pattern, or swoops.
 The color combination and color tones are easily identifiable.

 The tone and voice should be consistent, as well.
 Just as the look can change, the way the brand sounds with content and the written text can evolve.
 For example, shifting from a very corporate tone to one that is conversational would be noticeable.

 As your business starts to flourish, its personality will too.
-Hang on; it can be an exciting journey.
+So hang on; it can be an exciting journey.
 Besides, who doesn’t like new marketing materials?

 So, where do you get started with a brand refresh?
 Anywhere you want to!
-You could start with the item you need most or the most crucial item you use to reach your dream client.
+You could start with the marketing item you need most.
+Or you can begin with the most crucial one you use to reach your client.
 Be sure to prioritize the list and build a refresh plan.
-Check out these brands that got it right.
+Then, check out these brands that got it right.